 Chef Elise Bayard Franklin attended Chef Delphin’s Gourmandise School of Pastry in 2005, before applying to CSCA.
 She graduated from the Professional Chef’s Program in 2006 and the Professional Pastry Program in 2007 and began assisting in the Professional Programs and teaching Recreational Classes at CSCA while pursuing other pastry ventures.
 Chef Elise worked as a Pastry Chef at Buttercream Baking Company in Newburyport and as Head Baker at Susu Bakery Boutique in Wellesley.
 Chef Elise has been teaching Baking, Provincial and Intensive French, American cuisine, and Pastry Arts in the Professional Programs since 2010.
 She also continues to teach Recreational Programs.

-Chef Sharon Donovan studied under Master Chef Delphin Gomes at Delphin’s Gourmandise Fine French Patisserie from its opening.
+Chef Sharon Donovan studied at Delphin’s Gourmandise Fine French Patisserie from its opening.
 She went on to work as Assistant Pastry Chef at the Joseph Smith Memorial Building, a hotel in Salt Lake City known for exceptional pastries and wedding cakes.
 Chef Sharon then worked as Pastry Chef de Cuisine at Stein Erikson Lodge, a five-star hotel in Deer Valley, Utah, before returning to New England where she launched Babycakes Bakery & Café in Wolfeboro, New Hampshire.
-In 2007, Chef Sharon sold her successful bakery, returned to Boston, and joined her former mentor as an instructor at CSCA.
+In 2007, Chef Sharon sold her successful bakery, returned to Boston, and joined the CSCA team.
 Today she teaches Baking and Pastry Arts in the Professional Programs and continues to teach Recreational Programs.

 Harvard MBA graduate Steve Nill retired from a successful 30-year financial career to pursue his culinary passion.
 Chef Steve began working at Rialto as an intern while attending CSCA, and upon graduating from the Professional Chef’s Program in 2007, worked his way up to Rounds Cook, a position he held until the restaurant closed in 2016.
 He began teaching in the Recreational Program in 2008, and helped develop several regional series curricula for our Recreational Programs.
 Chef Steve began teaching in the Professional Program in 2011, and now teaches Basics, Italian, and American cuisines.
 He also continues to teach Recreational Programs.